inteplus/ibus-unikey/README.md

 [![Build Status](https://travis-ci.org/vn-input/ibus-unikey.svg?branch=master)](https://travis-ci.org/vn-input/ibus-unikey)

 ibus-unikey is an [IBus](https://github.com/ibus/ibus) IME.
-It use Unikey-engine for progress key event.
+It uses Unikey-engine for progress key event.
 (a modified version of it)

+### The repo uses https://github.com/inteplus/libunikey.git as a submodule.
+Make sure you use the --recursive option or something equivalent when cloning the repo.

 ### For install, please visit [wiki](https://github.com/vn-input/ibus-unikey/wiki) page